abdul-1432/India_Flag/README.md

 The content of this repository is available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 You are free to use, modify, and distribute the resources in this repository for any purpose, provided you give appropriate credit to the original source.

 ---

-*Note: This repository is intended to provide resources and information related to the Indian flag.
-It is not affiliated with any official government body and should be used in a respectful and responsible manner.*